The American Association of Orthodontists recommends that children should be evaluated by an orthodontist by the age of 7.

 Early treatment does not necessarily benefit all children.
 Certain types of orthodontic problems can be more easily and efficiently corrected in the teen years after all of the permanent teeth have erupted.
 Furthermore, some skeletal orthodontic problems should not be addressed until growth is more advanced or completed.

 At your complimentary consultation visit, Dr. Fernandez will determine if early treatment is recommended.
-If early treatment is not necessary, we offer a recall observation service at no charge.
-This recall program enables us to closely monitor the eruptive pattern of the permanent teeth and intervene if necessary.
-We normally see the patients on recall every 6-12 months to observe their progress as they grow.
-There is no fee for this program and it helps Dr. Fernandez to determine the optimum time to begin treatment and achieve the best possible result for your child.
+If early treatment is not necessary, you will be placed in the Kids Club program.
+We normally see these patients every 6-12 months to observe their progress as they grow.
+These appointments are very important and help Dr. Fernandez to determine the optimum time to begin treatment and achieve the best possible result for your child.

 If a child has early treatment, will this prevent the need for braces as an adolescent?